whisthq/whist/.github/actions/monorepo-config/README.md

 ```

-# High-level overview
+## High-level overview

-There are three main components that make up the configuration building program:
+There are three main components that make up the configuration building program.
+Each one "wraps" the one before.
+Here they are in order:

 1. A Python program (`main.py` and `helpers` in this folder)
 2. A Docker environment to install and run the Python program
 3. A GitHub Action that deploys the Docker environment in the GitHub runner

+### Python

 The Python program has a CLI built with the `click` library.
 All options are documented with the `--help` flag. `main.py` is the entrypoint to the program.
 After `pip install -r requirements.txt`, you can `python main.py --help` to see how run the program.